toporny/phones/README.md

 http://alltic.home.pl/vodafone_dev

 ### For future
+- add SASS compilation formula to bower and start using SASS
-- add js and CSS uglification to bower
+- add js and CSS uglification
-- move it to Vue.js to better scalability
+- move everything to Vue.js to better scalability (routing, etc)